adamHamland/ssti_simulator/README.md

 Learn all about a common Python Flask web vulnerability through this interactive simulator.

 # Getting Started

+The following isntructions are for setting up on a Debain/Ubuntu based Linux machine.
+For additional setup help, see the Flask documetnion. https://flask.palletsprojects.com/en/2.0.x/

-First install python3 and pip3 (Python's module manager) if you do not have them on your machine.
+First install python3 and pip3 (Python's module manager) if you do not have them on your machine:

-The following isntructions are commands to run on a linux machine.
-For windows setup, see the Flask documetnion. https://flask.palletsprojects.com/en/2.0.x/
+`sudo apt install python3`
+`sudp apt install python3-pip`

 Next install Flask:
 `pip3 install flask`